sandeepc/sandeepc.github.io/_posts/2014-08-20-making-wearables-useful.md

 #### The BestFit Experiment

 Last summer, I took this further and built a tool called _BestFit_ to make tracking even simpler.
-BestFit users log activities such as "Going to Bed", Eating, Drinking by simply tapping a button on their phone.
-Then the app looked for actionable insights from those data p oints.
+BestFit users log discrete activities such as Going to Bed, Eating, Drinking by simply tapping a button on their phone.
+Then the app looked for actionable insights from those data points.
 I used BestFit alongside the Moves App, and a WiiThings Pulse to level up my QS and test a few hypotheses regarding this space.

 ![BestFit Landing](/images/qs/bestfit.png)